What you need to know…

 - Redfern and Waterloo – Redfern Station, Redfern Oval and many new and fashionable cafes and bars.

-- Alexandria – Converted Warehouses, Industrial Estates and popular new eating spot The Grounds of Alexandria.
+- Alexandria – Converted warehouses, industrial estates and home to the sought-after eating spot, The Grounds of Alexandria.

-- Newtown and Enmore – Numerous Cafes and Restaurants plus Cinema in Newton and the Enmore Theatre
+- Newtown and Enmore – Numerous cafes and restaurants, plus Dendy Cinema in Newtown and the Enmore Theatre

-- Innner West including Lewisham and Petersham – Inner West and South Train line.
+- Inner West (including Lewisham and Petersham) – Inner West and Leppington Train line.

 Sydney’s transport is at its best in the Fringe areas; be sure to always have your OPAL card loaded and try to plan your journeys ahead!